3-phytase

-myo-Inositol hexakisphosphate is also known as phytic acid.
+The enzyme characterised from Aspergillus ficuum hydrolyses phytic acid to inositol pentakisphosphate and orthophosphate.
+A genetically modified form of the enzyme has been evaluated for its safety in food manufacture.

 These enzymes belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
 The systematic name myo-inositol-hexakisphosphate 3-phosphohydrolase.
 Other names in common use include 1-phytase, phytate 1-phosphatase, phytate 3-phosphatase, and phytate 6-phosphatase.

 Enzymes of this type participate in inositol phosphate metabolism.